orchardstreet/Fee_Adder/README.md

 Click on Windows start menu and type in "mingw64"

 Click on "MSYS2 MINGW64", a command line will pop up.
 Enter the following in this command line.
-Answer 'y' to prompts which ask for yes or no. Press "enter" on prompts that ask for a number selection.:
+Answer 'y' to prompts which ask for yes or no. Press "enter" on prompts that ask for a number selection.

 ```bash
 pacman -Syu